 There are so many advantages to a second shooter, simultaneous reactions, both your expressions as you see each other for the first time that day, an epic birds eye view of the dance floor from a balcony while I’m on the actual dance floor getting that confetti cannon shot.

 These two images were taken at the same time!

-Here are just a few images from Lisa, Lucy and James second shooting me at some of my weddings.
 If you would like to find out more about adding an additional photographer to your wedding day, please get in touch with me for more information.